ndnq/SFP_Util/README.md

 # SFP_Util
 Simple tool allowing for easy interaction with SFP modules through a serial port.
-It's made to be easily interacted with by programs and by people through the use of a CLI
+It's made to be easily interacted with by programs and by people through the use of a CLI.

 Hardware: [SATA_SFP](https://github.com/sinara-hw/SATA_SFP) board

 ## How to use:

 Connect the device to the computer and open a terminal of your choosing (eg. PuTTy, TeraTerm) then open a COM port to the device using 9600 baudrate.
 The device listens for commands.
-Entered commands should be followed by a NL character ('r') to be handled, or the device must not have received any data in 500ms.
+Entered commands should be followed by a CR character ('\r') to be handled, or the device must not have received any data in 500ms.

 ## List of commands
 - `help` - Prints available commands